ubiquity/ubiquibot/README.md

 **Note:** When setting up the project, please do not rename the `.env.example` file to `.env` as it will delete the environment example from the repository.
 Instead, it is recommended to make a copy of the `.env.example` file and replace the values with the appropriate ones.

-## Overview

-- This bot is designed to exist as a GitHub Action.
-- The code must be compiled using `@vercel/ncc` because all the dependencies (e.g. `node_modules`) must be included and committed on the repository for the GitHub Actions runner to use.

 ## How to use